jscutlery/convoyr/README.md

       /* Here you can access the request. */ console.log(`[${request.method}] ${request.url}`);

-      /* By piping the next Fn you can manipulate the response. */ return next({ request }).pipe(
+      /* By piping the next function you can manipulate the response. */ return next({ request }).pipe(
         tap(response => {
           console.log(`[${response.status}] ${request.url}`);